gregbove/password-generator/README.md

 Fun problem, huh?

-## The Problems

-### 1. Not all _the same_...

-Hopefully it is clear to see that using the same password for everything poses a **significant** security risk.
-All it takes is 1 slip up, and now someone can access your email, bank account(s), instagram, twitter, etc.

-### 2. Not all _different_...

-What're you crazy?
-I have to remember more than one password!?
-Outrageous!

 ## The Solution

 TL; DR - I take my universal passcode, add the platform name, take a hash of that value, trim it to a length I like, and then add some special characters to make sure it passes as a password.